Faculty Directory

 She is also the co-founder of AARDVARC (the Automated Approach to Reviewing and Developing Valuable Assessment Resources for your Curriculum) and PHARCAR (Pharmacy Consolidated Annual Review), two software products developed at the USC Mann School.
 With the support of the USC Stevens Center for Innovation, AARDVARC received a provisional patent in 2018 and copyright in 2020.

-Wu’s research interests are in curriculum and instruction, assessment, educational technology, innovation, student learning and motivation, student development, career development, and diversity and inclusion issues in higher education.
+Wu’s research interests are in curriculum and instruction, assessment, educational technology, innovation, artificial intelligence, machine learning, student learning and motivation, student development, career development, and diversity and inclusion issues in higher education.

 Areas of Expertise